-Subclinical data was derived from the large US American pathology study PDAY [10] for which arteries from 1532 persons were collected during the years 1987 to 1990.
-Arteries were retrieved from persons between age 15 to 34 years who had died from external causes.
+Subclinical data was derived from the large US pathology study, Pathobiological Determinants of Atherosclerosis in Youth (PDAY) (10), for which arteries from 1,532 persons were collected during the years 1987 to 1990.
+Arteries were retrieved from persons aged 15-34 years who had died from external causes.
 The types of lesions in the right coronary artery were quantified as well as their extent, measured as the total percentage of intimal surface area involved.
-Data were evaluated in 5-year age categories for different sex and ethnicity.
-Prevalence of lesions, prevalence of significant lesions, mean area and their standard deviations were published for all lesions and for raised lesions.
+Data were evaluated in 5-year age categories according to sex and ethnicity.
+Prevalence of lesions, prevalence of significant lesions, and mean area and their standard deviations were published for all lesions and for raised lesions.
 For complicated lesions, only the prevalence was published.
-For model calibration, we use only data on white ethnicity for comparability with the KORA studies.
-The association of lesion extent with several risk factors was published in subsequent studies [11-14].
-However, these data were only published in an adjusted and aggregate form.
+For model calibration, we used only data on those with White ethnicity, for comparability with the KORA studies.
+The association of lesion extent with several risk factors was published in subsequent studies (11-14).
+However, these data were published only in an adjusted and aggregate form.
 Therefore, they were not used for calibration of the processoriented model.
-Instead they were used to juxtapose the model results with actual data.
+Instead, they were used to juxtapose the model results with actual data.